mne-tools/mne-python/doc/manual/datasets_index.rst

 ============
 :func:`mne.datasets.mtrf.data_path()`.

-This dataset contains 128 channel EEG as well as natural speech stimulus features.
+This dataset contains 128 channel EEG as well as natural speech stimulus features, which is also available `here <https://sourceforge.net/projects/aespa/files/>`_.

 The experiment consisted of subjects listening to natural speech.
 The dataset contains several feature representations of the speech stimulus,